Highlights: U.S. Open day six

 Play began on Saturday under bright sunshine with the temperature hovering around 24 degrees Celsius (75.2°F) and a forecast high of 28C.
 However, rain is expected later in the day.

-Compiled by Rohith Nair in Bengaluru, editing by Pritha Sarkar, Christian Radnedge and Toby Davis
+Compiled by Rohith Nair in Bengaluru, editing by Pritha Sarkar, Christian Radnedge, Toby Davis and Amlan Chakraborty